susiteemu/startpoint/README.md

 You can quit the app with `q` or `ctrl+c`.

-#### Features
+#### Features in *EDIT* mode

-You can either add requests with `requests` TUI app or by creating `yaml` or `starlark` files directly with your favorite editor: it doesn't matter which way they are created.
+You can either *add* requests with `requests` TUI app or by creating `yaml` or `starlark` files directly with your favorite editor: it doesn't matter which way they are created.
 The app does not have any metadata mumbo-jumbo files to consider.
 At least in the beginning it is recommended to use the TUI app since it creates a template for you to use.
 To add a request with TUI app, press `a` when in *EDIT* mode.
 The app will ask if you want to add a `yaml` or `starlark` request.
 After this it will open your cup of editor (`$EDITOR`) and you can write the definition for it.
 After quitting the editor you can continue with the app.

 ![Adding a request](https://vhs.charm.sh/vhs-4iURqd0C5mbNHs6lXNoVyS.gif)

+*Editing* works the same: you can either do it directly by opening the request file with an editor or by opening the TUI app and starting the editing there.

+*Deleting* means simply deleting the request file so it can also be done directly from file system or with the TUI app.
+The app does some checks before deleting (whether the request is defined as a previous request to other requests; TODO).

+*Preview* opens the selected request to a syntax highlighted and scrollable view.
+Note that it shows the "raw" version of request and does not fill any template variables.

+*Renaming* simply renames the request file so it can also be done through the file system.
+The app however has a ability to rename `prev_req` properties for other requests in case you are renaming a request that is used as a previous request to others.

+*Copy* duplicates selected request, meaning you can use it as a base for a new request.
+Similar to many features above, you can do it either with the app or directly with your file system tools.

+#### Features in *SELECT* mode

-Requests can be run either with TUI app (pressing `r` when in *SELECT* mode) or directly with `run` command.
+Requests can be *run* either with TUI app (pressing `r` when in *SELECT* mode) or directly with `run` command.
 At the moment there is no autocompletion when using `run` command so you would have to check the name of the request.

+*Preview* is also available in this mode.
+It opens the selected request to a syntax highlighted and scrollable view.
+Note that it shows the "raw" version of request and does not fill any template variables.

+With profile *activation* you tell the app to use variables from the profile and fill any possible template variables in the request.
+Read more about [Profiles](#profiles)

+#### Themes

+Currently there is no direct theming support, excluding syntax coloring which comes from [Chroma](https://github.com/alecthomas/chroma).
+However, you can assign colors to different configuration attributes in [Configuration](#configuration).
+As an example, [samples](samples) directory contains two different "themes": `.startpoint-catpuccing-latte.yaml` and `.startpoint-catppuccin-mocha.yaml`.
+The latter is also used as the default theme for the TUI apps.

 ### Request Definitions